New Student Enrollment

 We take the security of your and your children's personal information seriously.
 Our students' permanent school records are stored in locked, fire-proof file cabinets, and documents containing obsolete personal information are shredded and destroyed.
 Digital records are kept offline on password protected drives.
 We do not use outside sources or third party services (e.g.; Google's services or cloud storage) to store personal information, and we do not share our students' records unless required by law without explicit parental/guardian or student consent.

-Enrollments are processed Monday through Friday within two business days of receipt of the required documentation and payment.
+Enrollments are processed Monday through Friday within three business days of receipt of the required documentation and payment.
 Expedited services (same day and Saturday enrollments) are available for an additional fee.

 Enrollment Fees and Payment Options

 The fee for enrollment into our Standard Program is $45 on initial entrance.
 The fee for enrollment into our High School Diploma Program depends on the student's grade level at the time of initial entrance (see below).
 Subsequent enrollments are $35 for students enrolled in our Standard Program and $110 for students enrolled in our High School Diploma Program.
-Expedited service fees are in addition to enrollment fees.
 Fees are payable at the time of enrollment and are non-refundable.

 Checks and Money Orders Payable to Aspiring Heights Academy